Kinovarobotics/kinova-ros/README.md

 can be refered to as 'gravity compensated mode', the robot can me moved around freely by manually pushing its joints.
 You can try out this mode by using the command (for a j2s7300)

 rosrun kinova_demo gravity_compensated_mode.py j2s7300

+This command moves the robot to candle-like pose, sets torques to zero, and then starts torque control mode.
+It publishes torque commands as [0,0,0,0,0,0], so the robot can be moved by pushing on individual joints.

 It is posible to publish torque with or without gravity compensation by setting the parameter -